 Green Bay named host city for 2025 NFL draft

-GREEN BAY – The National Football League draft is coming to Green Bay.
+GREEN BAY, Wis. – The National Football League draft is coming to Wisconsin.

-The league awarded Green Bay the 2025 draft during the league meeting Monday in Minneapolis.
-It is the culmination of years of effort by the Green Bay Packers and Discover Green Bay, the local tourism bureau.
+The league awarded Green Bay the 2025 draft during NFL meetings Monday in Minneapolis.
+It's the culmination of years of effort by the Packers and Discover Green Bay, the local tourism bureau.

 The Packers estimate 240,000 people will attend the draft in Green Bay, generating a $94 million economic impact statewide and $20 million locally.
 Kansas City reported 320,000 visitors for the 2023 draft held in April.